 Why is that, you ask?

-Well, it’s simply because the months of July and August each contain one extra day each in them, which puts your 90-day maximum limit just a couple of days before that date on August 28th.
+Well, it’s simply because the months of July and August each contain one extra day in them, which puts your 90-day maximum limit just a couple of days before that date on August 28th.
 It’s very, very likely -if not guaranteed- that you will get your school assignment and accompanying letter well before that date so you won’t be running up against that deadline.
 However, on the other hand, submitting your student TIE renewal application within the “60 days before” time frame, won’t exactly work either.

 You’ll barely be getting your regional placement any earlier than the month of May.
 Why?
 New and renewing assistants’ cartas and placements have gotten a bit delayed in the last couple of years thanks to the stress of the pandemic bearing down on the Spanish educational system and government offices.